liferay/liferay-docs/develop/tutorials/articles/130-web-services/03-jaxws-and-jaxrs.markdown

 configurator extender.
 The configurator extender provides a way for OSGi modules to deploy default configuration values.
 Modules that use the configurator extender must provide a `ConfigurationPath` header that points to the configuration files’ location inside the module.
-For example, the following code sets the `ConfigurationPath` to `src/main/resources/configuration`:
+For example, the following configuration sets the `ConfigurationPath` to `src/main/resources/configuration`:

     Bundle-Name: Liferay Export Import Service JAX-WS
     Bundle-SymbolicName: com.liferay.exportimport.service.jaxws